-This report was prepared by Christopher Oesch of Dudek, the project biologist.
-Publications assistance was provided by Dudek Publications Department, and graphics were prepared by the Dudek GIS department.
+This report was prepared by the project biologist, Christopher Oesch of Dudek.
+Publications assistance was provided by Dudek Publications department, and graphics were prepared by the Dudek GIS department.

-2 RESULTS OF ANNUAL MONITORING
+2 ANNUAL MONITORING CONDUCTED DURING YEAR THREE

-Mitigation monitoring observations of mitigation establishment and maintenance activities during Year One for in-channel and out-of-channel mitigation activities are discussed in Sections 2.1 and 2.2 respectively.
-During year one, Dudek provided biological and compliance monitoring for implementation of the in-channel invasive species removal (maintenance dredge action), in-channel herbicide application, out-of-channel biomass removal and out-of-channel herbicide treatment.
+Mitigation monitoring observations during Year Three (2016) for In-Channel and Out-of-Channel mitigation activities are discussed in Sections 2.1 and 2.2, respectively.
+During Year Three, Dudek, Rincon and Balk Biological Inc. provided biological and compliance monitoring for implementation of the In-Channel invasive species removal (maintenance dredge action), In-Channel herbicide application, Out-of-Channel biomass removal, and Out-of-Channel herbicide treatment.

-Biological monitoring during year one included the following pre-activity surveys which were permit requirements both for In-Channel and Out-of-Channel mitigation activities:
+Biological monitoring during Year Three included the following pre-activity surveys which were permit requirements both for In-Channel and Out-of-Channel mitigation activities:

-- 1. Within 7 days prior to the initial use of mechanized equipment within the Pilot Channel each season, a qualified biologist conducted at least three pre-construction presence/absence surveys for clapper rail.
+- 1. Within 7 days prior to the initial use of mechanized equipment within the Pilot Channel each season, a qualified biologist conducted at least three pre-construction presence/absence surveys for Ridgway's rail (Rallus obsoletus, formerly known as light-footed clapper rail).
 Results of the survey were provided to ACOE at least 24 hours prior to project implementation.
-No clapper rail were detected, so no agency reporting was required. - 2.
-Any project activity that may disturb nesting birds was scheduled outside of the bird nesting season between January 1 and March 15. - 3.
-The City notified County Parks and Recreation Supervising Park Ranger approximately one week prior to entering the area and RWQCB at least five days prior to the start of mitigation activities. - 4.
-The Project Biologist provided environmental training for all personnel working on the project at "tail-gate" meetings prior to implementation of their specified tasks.
+No Ridgway's rails were detected; therefore, no agency reporting was required. - 2.
+The majority of the In-Channel and Out-of-Channel mitigation maintenance activities conducted during 2016 were conducted prior to March 15 and after September 15, outside of the nesting bird season; however, permission was granted from USFWS to continue work during the nesting season under supervision of the Project Biologist to ensure that impacts to nesting bird activities were avoided. - 3.
+Prior to In-Channel and Out-of-Channel mitigation establishment and maintenance activities occurring from January 1 through September 15, nesting bird surveys were performed, per permit requirements, and through coordination with USFWS. - 4.
+The Project Biologist provided environmental training for all personnel working on the project at "tail-gate" meetings prior to implementation of their specified tasks for maintenance during year three.
 This included environmental constraints and permit conditions associated with the project.
 Copies of applicable environmental permits were kept on site during work activities. - 5.
-The limits of work were appropriately delineated.
+The limits of work were appropriately delineated by the City of San Diego and Dudek prior to implementation of maintenance during year three.

-In addition to biological and compliance monitoring during active channel, and out-of-channel mitigation site establishment activities, quarterly monitoring was also conducted year-round to observe the condition of the site, and to make recommendations to the City regarding follow-up weed treatment and other maintenance needs.
+In addition to biological and compliance monitoring during active In-Channel and Out-of-Channel mitigation site establishment activities, quarterly monitoring was also conducted yearround to observe the condition of the site, and to make recommendations to the City regarding follow-up weed treatment and other maintenance needs.